Skip to main content

 Add a Backend Route

-This guide shows how to add a backend route to your module manifest and optionally scaffold a Fastify handler.
+This guide shows how to add a backend route to your module manifest.

 Prerequisites